karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 This particular script runs only if the ``force_update`` parameter is set to ``true`` in the pipeline.

-This parameter is used if you want to manually force the creation of a new platform image version.
+This parameter is used if you want to manually force the creation of a new version of the platform image.
 It skips the Microsoft container registry update check and goes straight into creating a new platform image.

 This script does the following steps:
+- Uses the ``aws ecr describe-images`` command to retrieve the version tag of the current platform image.
-- It retrieves the version of the last platform image, increments the version value and stores it in a pipeline variable.
+- Create a new version tag and stores the value in a pipeline variable.

-Here's an example, if our latest platform image stored in ECR has this tag: _"6.0-bullseye-slim-1.3.0"_, we need to create the tag _"6.0-bullseye-slim-1.4.0"_ for the platform image we're creating right now.
+For example, if our current platform image stored in ECR has the tag _"6.0-bullseye-slim-1.3.0"_, we'll want to create the tag _"6.0-bullseye-slim-1.4.0"_ for the platform image we're building right now.

-> The image tag version that this script stores in a pipeline variable will be used later on when it's time to push the image into ECR.
+> The version tag that this script stores in a pipeline variable will be used later on when it's time to push the image into ECR.

 ```bash
 #!/bin/bash